 A Link is an element of information systems that serves as a reference to access a resource on a network.

 Hyperlinks are intrinsic elements of the Internet.
-They are usually coded in HTML and typically refer to a target on the World Wide Web that is identified by an Uniform Resource Locator (URL) or an Internet Protocol (IP) address.
-The targets can be Web pages, site, documents or even a specific position within them.
+They are usually coded in HTML and typically refer to a target on the World Wide Web that is identified by a Uniform Resource Locator (URL) or an Internet Protocol (IP) address.
+The targets can be Web pages, sites, documents or even a specific position within them.